World Browser War III and the Rise of Agentic AI Slop

 I digress.

 IE won WBW1 by the turn of the millennium.
-But Netscape’s demise led to Mozilla’s Firefox, and soon Apple’s Safari joined the battle.
+But Netscape’s demise led to Mozilla’s Firefox, and soon Apple’s Safari joined the battle (both browsers are still thriving).
 By the mid-aughts, WBW2 was in full swing.

 A decade later the war was over after Google’s Chrome destroyed everyone.
-And now they’re giving it up.
+And now, for better or worse, Google is evolving.
 I wonder if Vegas is taking bets on WBW3.

 DuckDuckGo anyone?